 All too complicated?

 Handheld camerawork is becoming more and more common in the cinema, and not because Hollywood can't afford tripods!
-Beware that the narrower field of view of a 9:16 frame tends to exaggerate horizontal (left-right) movement, especially when projected large and tall, as in our Festival.
+But beware that the narrower field of view of a 9:16 frame tends to exaggerate horizontal (left-right) movement, especially when projected large and tall, as in our Festival.
 Excessive camera wobbles — or even medium-fast pans — will amplify this effect and may make your audience ill!
-Lens image stabilisation may help if you have a lens with this feature, and applying an image stabiliser filter in editing may occasionally fix small wobbles — but do some tests of both with your camera and know the limitations of both methods.
+Lens image stabilisation may help if you have a lens with this feature, and applying an image stabiliser filter in editing may occasionally fix small wobbles — but do some tests of both with your camera and know the (sometimes severe) limitations of both methods.
 You can reduce the nauseating effects of constant movement by following some basic handheld camera stability techniques in this link.

 Left of Field options!